A-wels/excel-timerseries-visualizer/README.md

 Installation:

-pip3 install matplotlib

 pip3 install -r requirements.txt

+OR

+download the binary file from the latest release

 Usage: python3 main.py

-or download the binary file from the latest release.

 Changing the fitting method: